 A weighted blanket for toddlers can turn out to be an excellent solution for small children who have problems sleeping.
 However, sleep experts and pediatricians have clearly stated that weighted blankets for infants and babies should not be used under any circumstances.

 We can’t stress this enough - if your child is under the age of one, you should never put anything in the crib with them while they are sleeping.
-In fact, to be on the safe side, our Calming Blanket for kids is recommended for children over two years of age, even though we generally refer to toddlers as being kids between the ages of one and three.
+In fact, to be on the safe side, our Calming Blanket for kids is recommended for children over three years of age, even though we generally refer to toddlers as being kids between the ages of one and three.

 Read more to find out when, why, and how we recommend the use of weighted blankets for toddlers.

 Weighted Blanket For Toddlers - Why, When & How